Introduction to Social Media Marketing in Ghana

 SOCIAL MEDIA MARKETING MISCONCEPTIONS

 Since the inception of social media marketing, many misconceptions and theories have arisen based on how people understand the scheme.
 We have had to debunk such misconceptions when faced with them during interactions with clients.
-Some of them after learning the truth have only one word to say -Wow.
+Some of them after learning the truth has only one word to say -Wow.
 Below are some of the misconceptions people have about Social media marketing.

 - IT IS FREE

 The social media platforms are free to sign up but it doesn’t mean using the platform to market your brand is also free.
-Facebook for instance allows everyone to create a page for his or her business at no cost.
+Facebook, for instance, allows everyone to create a page for his or her business at no cost.
 But to boost your business page for it to reach a wider audience, one needs to pay.
 The same applies to other platforms such as Twitter and Instagram.

 - IT IS EASY

 Of course, anyone can post on Facebook or send a tweet or even pin an image on Pinterest but it doesn’t mean they can be good at it when it comes to business.
-Every business that ventures social media marketing has to make sure that there is return on investment.
+Every business that ventures social media marketing has to make sure that there is a return on investment.
 To achieve this, you need to listen, monitor and engage with customers on social media which is very difficult to do.
 Posting on Facebook is one thing, but getting fans to engage and interact with your brand is harder than you think.

 Most people assume that social media is the playground for kids and young people who have nothing doing apart from pressing their phones from morning to evening.
 Especially with Facebook and Twitter, people assume that it’s exclusive to students and young adults which is very false.
 Twitter users are also businessmen and women in various professions with an average age of 39 according to research.
 Same applies to Facebook with users having an average age of 40.
 These social media platforms include everybody and not meant for any particular group of people within a certain age group.